 Invasive papillary carcinoma is a type of breast cancer that shows an extensive papillary pattern of growth.
 It has a better prognosis than other, more common types of breast cancer.
 Treatment for invasive papillary carcinoma includes surgery, hormonal therapy, radiation and chemotherapy.

 Your pathology report provided for you by your pathologist after the entire tumour has been removed and a final diagnosis has been reached will include additional information such as the type of tumour, the size of the tumour, and whether the tumour cells have spread to other parts of the body.

-If your final diagnosis describes a cancer, your report will also include important additional information that will help you and your medical team decide which treatment options are best for you.
+If your final diagnosis describes a type of breast cancer, your report will also include important additional information that will help you and your medical team decide which treatment options are best for you.